jakemoves/cohort-server/blog/source/_posts/exchange_part2.md

 ---
 title: The Rough and Tumble of Tech Part 2
 date: 2020/11/15
+author: Torien Cafferata and Sebastien Heins
 tags:
 - Torien Cafferata
 - Sébastien Heins
 - site-specific
 - immersive theatre
 - correspondence
+excerpt: "Instigated by Cohort, theatre artists Sébastien Heins (Outside the March, Stratford) and Torien Cafferata (It's Not a Box Theatre) undertook an email exchange about immersive theatre, technology and the cultural sector.
+We edited, but not much.
+This is the second of four parts of their extended conversation."
 ---